WEHIGenomicsRnD/nanopore-demux-count/README.md

 # Nanopore Overhang Preprocess

 A Nextflow pipeline for the preprocessing of reads using the overhang protocol run on Oxford Nanopore Technology.
-The pipeline locates the specified forward and reverse primer sequences and trims the read N bases upstream of the forward primer and N bases downstream of the reverse primer.
-The 5' and 3' ends will then contain index information ready for demultiplexing.
+The pipeline locates the specified forward and reverse primer sequences and trims the read N bases upstream of the forward primer and N bases downstream of the reverse primer, where N is the barcode length.
+The pipeline then performs demultiplexing according to the provided barcodes and counts guide sequences if a fasta file of sequences is provided to count against.

-The read structure is typically `[sequence][fwd_index][fwd_primer][sequence_of_interest][rev_primer][rev_index][sequence]`.
-The pipeline trims off the 5' and 3' superfluous 'sequence'.
+The read structure is typically:

+`[sequence][fwd_index][fwd_primer][sequence_of_interest][rev_primer][rev_index][sequence]`

 ## How to install